dylanpyle/Raphael-Sparks/readme.md

 * Becoming a Raphael plugin rather than just a stand-alone script
 * Fixing *all the bugs*.
 There are some.
+* Transitioning size/opacity as well as just position.

 Oh, also, it's really tiny.
 Currently <2kb compressed.